mitranim/fpx/docs/html/partials/list.md

 ### `head(list)`

 Returns the first element of the given list.
+Safe to call on non-lists: returns `undefined`.

 ```js
 head()